Simply put, mobile security is the protection of smartphones, tablets and mobile computers (laptops) from security threats.

-- App Permissions: Granting apps permissions to resources is not uncommon nor a big cause for concern generally.
+- App Permissions: Granting app permissions to resources is not uncommon nor a big cause for concern generally.
 However, when apps are granted improper permissions or these apps abuse the permissions granted, this may lead to violations of privacy and/or data exfiltration.

 - Patch Management: Updates to apps, the operating system and hardware components are made available by developers to fortify the software and hardware, protecting it against known attacks by mitigating vulnerabilities.
-Without updates in place, devices and apps may become vectors for attack, compromises and further data breaches.
+Without updates in place, devices and apps may become vectors for attacks, compromises and further data breaches.

-- Weak/No Passwords: Weak passwords that are easily guessed, not changed from their default or simply not enabled at all represent the “low hanging fruit” for bad actors.
+- Weak/No Passwords: Weak passwords that are easily guessed, not changed from their default or simply not enabled at all represent the “low-hanging fruit” for bad actors.
 Sometimes, the only protection standing between a compromised device and one that has not been compromised is a strong, unique password to keep data safe.

 - Encryption: Fitting hand in glove with weak/no passwords and device loss/theft above that, encryption is often considered the last bastion of security when a device is no longer accessible.
 Whole disk encryption scrambles the internal data using powerful algorithms that are nearly unbreakable (or may take a few thousand years, give or take) when a strong, unique password is enabled, utilizing multiple key spaces for greater complexity.

-- Unsecure Connections: Open Wi-Fi hotspots do not offer any security protection – just Internet access.
+- Unsecured Connections: Open Wi-Fi hotspots do not offer any security protection – just internet access.
 This leaves your devices, data and the network connection being used to communicate all open to threats.
 It also leaves the resources you’re connecting to on the other end open to attack as well.
 Securing untrusted connections via VPN encrypts transmissions and connects to endpoints within a secure tunnel to keep free from unauthorized access.
-Zero Trust Network Access (ZTNA) offers the security of VPN, while also providing device health checks before granting access each time a resource is requested.
+Zero Trust Network Access (ZTNA) offers the security of a VPN, while also providing device health checks before granting access each time a resource is requested.

 If you haven’t guessed yet, there are a lot of real and potential threats affecting mobile security.
 And if it continues its rate of growth, it is estimated that approximately 8+ billion mobile devices will exist globally by 2024.
 While it’s unlikely that every single one of them will be attacked, any attempt to quantify a figure will be pure speculation given the number of variables.